igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 beginning of a new message.

 For example, an application wrote four 10-octet messages (A, B, C, D) to the transport, and the current send offset (the next offset to be sent) is 12.
+In this example, the upper-case letters indicate bytes to be sent, while the lower-case letters indicate bytes already sent.

 ~~~
  0                   1   s               2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-|A A A A A A A A A A B B B B B B B B B B C C C C C C C C C C D D ...
+|a a a a a a a a a a b b B B B B B B B B C C C C C C C C C C D D ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~